 Ooh!!
-These pumps are turbine driven that means these are critical pumps.
-Normally turbine driven pumps are provided where you want to run the pump even if there is a total power failure in your plant.
+These pumps are turbine driven, which means they are critical pumps.
+Normally turbine-driven pumps are provided where you want to run the pump even if there is a total power failure in your plant.

-The suction strainer will protect the pump impeller from any foreign object that can damage the pump and the discharge strainer will ensure clean supply to user units.
+The suction strainer will protect the pump impeller from any foreign object that can damage the pump, and the discharge strainer will ensure a clean supply to user units.

 You can see the temperature control loop also.

 Now let’s look at the stream table.
-Lots of process parameters such as pressure, temperature, flow rate, and other details are given in this table.
+This table gives many process parameters such as pressure, temperature, flow rate, and other details.
 Have a look at it.

 This is all about PFD.
 You have learned all most all detail that PFD provides.
 If you want to learn how to read P&ID, you can check the P&ID article here.